Reye’s syndrome is a rare disorder that can cause serious damage to all organs of the body, but particularly to the brain and liver.

 Survival rate for Reye’s syndrome has improved in recent years and is now at about 80 percent.

 Early detection and treatment is key to a full recovery, with later diagnosis sometimes leading to permanent brain damage and disability.
-Those who have lapsed into a coma also have a poorer outlook.
+Those who have lapsed into a coma also

 Other long-term problems associated with Reye’s syndrome include: